 Luz graduated from Pontificia Universidad Javeriana with a bachelor’s degree in Accounting.
 She holds a master’s degree in Natural Resources and Global Sustainability from Virginia Tech.

-Luz enjoys outdoor activities and teaching her son to respect living beings in her leisure time.
+Luz enjoys raising her bicultural child and teaching her son to respect living beings.
 She is passionate about learning about other cultures and connecting with people.
-She is a certified scuba diver and lives in Washington, DC, with her husband, son, and rescue dog, Vida.
+She is a certified scuba diver and lives in Northern Virginia with her husband, son, and rescue dog, Vida, where she is an active volunteer for the Wildlife Rescue League.
+Her work has been featured in La Opinión.